Makita XML08 Self-Propelled Lawn Mower Steps Up to the Big Leagues

 The upside to forgoing is it eliminates another point of movement, helping keep the entire frame stiffer.

 Wheels tend to be an afterthought with a hard plastic construction and acceptable rolling resistance.
 The Makita XML08 has a pretty nice set, though.
-They have a softer rubber tire that absorbs shock better, but more importantly, has been grip on slopes.
+They have a softer rubber tire that absorbs shock better, but more importantly, has better grip on slopes.

 Just keep in mind the Pro focus here.
 Commercial self-propelled gas mowers easily run over $1000.
 Sticking with battery competitors, Stihl’s self-propelled model with a similar battery loadout is $879.